MahmoudAbuAwd/PhishGuard-ML-Based-Threat-Detection/README.md

-# PhishGuard — ML-Based Website Threat Detection
+# PhishGuard — ML-Based Threat Detection

 ## Overview
 This repository detects phishing websites using classical ML models trained on URL-derived features.
 It replaces the notebook workflow with reproducible Python scripts and a simple pipeline.